The Invasion of Ukraine Viewed through TikTok: A Dataset: Experiments

 \section{Experiments}

-Our objective for this dataset was to enable investigation into social dynamics on TikTok around an real-world event that the platform and its users had strong interaction with.
-To this end, we conducted three initial investigations on this dataset.
-Each investigation analyzes a different level of social interaction as it pertains to the Ukraine conflict.
+Our objective for this study was to provide the community a dataset (and dataset collection techniques) that enables investigations into social dynamics on TikTok, around a real-world event with which the platform was deeply involved.
+To this end, here we offer three initial investigations to demonstrate its relevance along these lines.

-At the macro-level of social interaction on the platform, we want to understand how the relative use of words and languages changed over time, especially Russian and Ukrainian.
-We then zoom in to the meso-level, from language in general to themes, looking at the extent to which politically significant semantic clusters were exposed by topic modelling.
-Finally, at the most granular level, we look at dyadic relationships in an interaction network to observe the nature of individuated user interactions on the platform.
+The first two investigations analyze different levels of social interaction as it pertains to the Ukraine conflict, as inspired by Chang et al. \cite{chang2014understanding}.
+First, we looked at the macro-level of social interaction on the platform.
+We wanted to understand how the relative use of words and languages changed over time, especially Russian and Ukrainian.
+We then zoomed in to the meso-level, from language in general to themes that emerged in posted content.
+Specifically, we used topic modelling to assess the extent to which conflict-relevant themes were emerging in TikTok activity.

+The third investigation takes a different approach and looks at obstacles to bot detection on TikTok - which is always a central concern whenever we attempt to measure "human" behavior on social media (to be clear, bots can be considered part of the social miasma, but deserve different treatment for a variety of reasons).
+Bots are common on social media sites, and can skew dataset analysis without careful examination and removal.
+Therefore we applied a bot detection classifier to our data to try to uncover any potential bots.